Are you a registered practitioner?

 You’re in good hands

-Ilana is a fully qualified and accredited acupuncturist & Chinese medicine practitioner, who practices Pregnancy Acupuncture in Ivanhoe, Melbourne.
+Ilana is a fully qualified and accredited acupuncturist & Chinese medicine practitioner, who practices Pregnancy Acupuncture in Auckland, New Zealand.
 She is passionate about inspiring and supporting couples who are trying to conceive or who have conceived, to have the best possible health during pregnancy.
 Acupuncture during pregnancy is natural, effective and non-invasive.

 Ilana is recognised by all health funds that offer rebates for Acupuncture.
 Check with your fund to confirm your level of cover.